fsharp/fslang-design/RFCs/FS-1060-nullable-reference-types.md

 > NOTE: The F# 4.x `null` also constraint implies a `not struct` constraint.
 See [Unresolved questions](nullable-reference-types.md#unresolved-questions) for more.

-Using `'T | null` adds the constraint that `'T` is non-null.
+Using `'T | null` adds the constraint that `'T` is non-null and not struct.
 There are two exceptions to this in FSharp.Core:

 * `withNull : 'T -> 'T | null` doesn't add this constraint.
 * `Option.toObj : 'T option -> 'T | null` doesn't add this constraint.